Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Don’t Skip on Breakfast

 Nothing can beat a delicious, homemade breakfast in the morning.
-Before exploring the area’s backcountry trails, rivers, and hot springs, pause to enjoy the most important meal of the day.
+Before exploring nearby ski resorts and the area’s backcountry trails, rivers, and hot springs, pause to enjoy the most important meal of the day.
+If staying at one of the B&Bs on Blaire Street, breakfast is complimentary!

 Leave No Trace

-While many travelers are drawn to the history of Silverton, Colorado, others visit for its outdoor recreation.
+While many travelers are drawn to the history of Silverton, others visit for its outdoor recreation.
 When in natural places, it’s important to follow the principles of Leave No Trace.

 To protect and preserve, stay on the marked path when out hiking the backcountry.
-Pack out any trash, and take nothing but photos.
+Pack out any trash and take nothing but photos.
 Respect wildlife and other visitors, and always leave places better than you found them.

 Is Silverton worth visiting?